Basket Study to Evaluate the Therapeutic Activity of RO6874281 as a Combination Therapy in Participants With Advanced and/or Metastatic Solid Tumors

 - Administration of a live, attenuated vaccine within 4 weeks before Cycle 1 Day 1 or at any time during the study and 5 months after the last dose of atezolizumab

-- Major surgery or significant traumatic injury <28 days before study treatment administration (excluding fine needle biopsies) or anticipation of the need for major surgery during study treatment
+- Major surgery or significant traumatic injury <28 days before study treatment administration (excluding fine needle biopsies) or if wound healing has not completed after surgery or anticipation of the need for major surgery during study treatment

 - Known hypersensitivity to any of the components of the RO6874281 drug product or atezolizumab drug product